-This review is an in-depth look at Unagi’s first electric scooter: the Model One.
-With its lightweight carbon fiber body, futuristic looks, and cleanly designed cockpit, the Unagi Model One strives to be the Tesla of electric scooters.
-We put the Model One through its paces to see whether this scooter lives up to the hype or if it’s just another overpriced M365 clone.
+This Unagi review is an in-depth look at the latest version of Unagi’s first electric scooter: the Model One E500.
+Pricey for its class, often misunderstood for its value, it’s proven a controversial scooter on Reddit.
+We put the Model One through a series of performance tests, to see whether this scooter lives up to the hype or if the haters are right.

 Unagi Review: Highlights

 When we launched our review of the first version a while back, many complained it was too expensive for its specifications.
 We aren’t Unagi apologists — but this misses the point.
 Though some have called it the Tesla/Apple of scooters, it is more apt to think of the Unagi as a designed scooter.